North India Family Holiday

 Hotel Taj Princess or similar - Breakfast included

 Clients travelling on our group flights transfer to the airport and fly home.

 Prepare to be amazed by the sights, sounds, hustle and bustle of Old Delhi’s narrow streets and hectic bazaars.
 On our India tour experience the Mosques and temples which are squeezed into unlikely places between shops and market stalls.
 You'll explore the city's gems by minibus

 Travelling by train to Agra you set out to discover what has been described as the world’s most beautiful building – the Taj Mahal.
 Sunrise here is unforgettable on our Taj tours – as the early morning mists clear, the delicately carved marble walls change from rose pink to dazzling white

 In Jaipur, originally painted pink by a maharaja to welcome Prince Albert, you’ll see the beautiful Palace of the Winds and visit hilltop Amber Fort.
 Lastly, you journey to rural Shekhawati where you’ll meet welcoming local people, learn about their traditional ways of life and discover sumptuously decorated mainsions known as 'havelis'.

 The pace slows on our tours of India as you journey to the deserted city of Fatehpur Sikri, then spend two exciting nights in Ranthambore National Park.
 On game drives you’ll go in search of crocodiles, deer, leopards – and Indian tigers!

-Our Wildlife Safari trip is just one of our many India tours.
+Our India Family trip is just one of our many India tours.
 To find out more visit our India holidays page.